An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 B. Medical Supplies

 Accidents, injuries, and diseases enhance people's medical needs following a catastrophe.
-These supplies to help address various health concerns will safeguard you and help make you an important person within the community to also barter items for different goods.
+These supplies to help address various health concerns will safeguard you and help make you an important person within the community to barter items for different goods.

-► First-Aid Kits and Medical Tools
+► First-aid kits and Medical Tools

 Such circumstances are most common post-disaster, but medical support is hardly available or practical.
 The most common first aid supplies and incidentals—plasters, antiseptics, and others—will help.